caoqt1/PhysGL/README.md

 You can find the version used with the mod over on the google code archive: https://code.google.com/archive/p/bullet/downloads
 Specifically, it is 'bullet-trunk-svn-rev2338'

-Once you have all that, you should be able to compile the mod without issue. **HOWEVER**, the mod is nowhere near usable.
-I've been able to find replacement fonts that work.
+Once you have all that, you should be able to compile the mod without issue. **HOWEVER**, the mod is nowhere near usable, the original assets were never recovered, and while I did find some (such as the fonts), its in a broken state.
 The current assets are located in the baseq2 folder.

-## PULL REQUESTS RELATED TO RESTORING THE ASSETS WILL BE ACCEPTED!
+## HELP
+Pull requests related to restoring the assets needed will be very apprechiated, as well as any necessary fixes.